OSSystems/meta-browser/meta-firefox/README.md

   the following windows will use basic compositors.
 Multiple compositor may cause crash on platforms that doesn't support multiple EGL windows.

+* disable-sandboxed-libraries: (off by default)
+  By default WASM libraries are sanboxed for security purposes, however that can introduce quite a big build-time overhead due to extra dependencies.
+  Setting this disallows sandboxing these libraries, and removes the wasi-sdk dependency.

 Runtime options
 ---------------
 * The enviromental variable `GDK_BACKEND=wayland` is needed to run Firefox with